CLARIAH/tool-discovery/CONTRIBUTING.md

 2. For maintainers, the parsing of `MAINTAINERS` *in the git master/main branch* is always taken into account (merged with anything in codemeta.json)
 3. If the harvester finds a version-specific DOI at Zenodo for your software, it will always use that (overriding whatever is in codemeta.json)

-### Q: There is are duplicate authors and some of the names or e-mail addresses are wrong.
+### Q: There are duplicate authors and some of the names or e-mail addresses are wrong.
 Why?

 **A:** If no explicit authors have been specified, our harvester falls back to considering everybody who contributed to the git repository as an author.
 However, not everybody has their git clients set-up properly, so this may lead to duplicates when people use inconsistent git configurations from multiple systems.
 To remedy this, set explicit authors in one of the supported ways.